Code: the biggest obstacle to scalability in the platform age of technology

 How can No-Code help?

 No-code platforms use non-technical staff with little to no coding skills to create applications.
-The so-called citizen developers build, test and deploy applications because no programming experience is needed.
+The so-called citizen developers build, test, and deploy applications because no programming experience is needed.
 Instead, they use visual tools to drag and drop components into a template that lets them arrange and rearrange elements until they have a viable solution.
-No-code enables organizations to overcome obstacles to scalability by:
+No-code is inevitable and enables organizations to overcome obstacles to scalability by:

 - Segmenting development